-Martin Luther King Memorial
+Martin Luther King, Jr. Memorial

-The memorial statue of Dr. King is carved out of a 30 ft. high piece of granite called the “Stone of hope” which stands just past the gateway of two crescent shaped pieces of granite carved in the shape of a mountain.
-These carvings highlight the quote from King’s “I Have a Dream Speech” which says, “Out of a mountain of despair, a stone of hope” which are carved on the “Mountain of Despair.”
-There are fourteen other quotes from King on the walls of the monument from speeches to sermons.
-This statue is only the fourth on the National Mall that has been dedicated to an historic figure that has not served as President of the United States.
-There is a gift shop and visitor’s center located at the entrance to the Memorial.
+The memorial statue of Dr. King is carved out of a 30-foot high piece of granite called the “Stone of Hope,” which stands just past the gateway of two crescent-shaped pieces of granite carved in the shape of a mountain.
+These carvings highlight the quote from Dr. King’s “I Have a Dream Speech” – “Out of a mountain of despair, a stone of hope.”
+The quote is carved out on the “Mountain of Despair.”
+There are fourteen other quotes from Dr. King on the walls of the monument from speeches to sermons.
+This statue is only the fourth on the National Mall that has been dedicated to a historic figure that has not served as President of the United States.
+There are a gift shop and a visitor’s center located at the entrance to the Memorial.